Who We Are

-Rainbow Chorus Waterloo Wellington formed by four friends in November 1994, and had their performance debut at the Spring 1995 AIDS Walk.
-In the more than 20 years since forming, the chorus has put on concert productions, participated in community events and national and international festivals.
-Some of these accomplishments include:
+Rainbow Chorus Waterloo-Wellington formed in November 1994.
+The chorus’ debut performance was at the Guelph AIDS Walk in Spring 1995.
+In the over 26 years since its inception, the chorus has produced dozens of concerts and participated in community events and national and international festivals.

 Concerts in Guelph, Cambridge, Waterloo, Kitchener, Mount Forest, Fergus, Grimsby and Dundas including a 25th Anniversary Concert for over 700 people at the River Run Centre in Guelph in January 2019.